Road trip to Hampi - Exploring The Lost Empire

 - Hampi Bazaar

-There are many local guides who offer to take you through the entire temple premises.
+Many local guides offer to take you through the entire temple premises.
 We couldn’t say no to one of the guides as the stunning performance of guides who can speak fluently in foreign languages, Dammm Inspiring!!!
 I hardly listened to him because his accent was enterprising and convincing made me a surprise.

 Basically, when we meet someone who speaks many languages fluently, the first reaction is often one of slight bafflement.
 The guy we met speaks nearly 5 foreign languages in 10 different accents.
 OMG!!!!!
 Knowing the history and observing each carving and the principle and reason why a particular carving design was used — all of that helped us take in everything with a perspective.
 Nothing was left to assumptions.
 We enjoyed that.